patrykstruzek/UnityGameProjectFPS/README.md

 [![Version](https://img.shields.io/badge/version-alpha-blue.svg)](https://semver.org)
 [![Build Status](https://img.shields.io/badge/build-passing-green.svg)](https://github.com/patrykstruzek/notOS/actions)

-This project was only learning project from 2021 and is no longer supported.
+This project was only learning game project from 2021 made in Unity and is no longer supported.

 To open this just create new project in Unity Engine and override project files using this files.

 Here is video of this game: [UnityGameProjectPresentation](https://www.youtube.com/watch?v=NLGlfFU0qUM)